Tips for city e-biking

 Riding an e-bike can be loads of fun, and although it is pretty similar to riding a traditional bike, there are some differences you should pay attention to.
 Are you considering taking your e-bike on the road for the first time?
 Whether you want to commute to work or you would like to go on a trip, here are a couple of things you should keep in mind when it comes to riding your electric bike in the city.

 The main difference between a traditional and an electric bike is the speed.
 A traditional bike will go as fast as you can physically make it go, while an e-bike has a motor that will give you that extra kick.
-Many people tend to forget that electric bikes can go quite fast, and some bikes can go up to 28mph, which can sometimes be dangerous when riding through the city.

 Instead of immediately going all out with your electric bike, you should try and pace yourself.
 Try to find a flat and open area to get started for the first time.
 Start with the motor assistance, as most e-bikes can be heavy, and they require that extra push at the beginning.
 But make sure to take it slow and add more speed as you go along.